wighawag/hardhat-deploy/README.md

 dev_forceMine?: boolean; // this force a evm_mine to be executed. this is usefule to speed deployment on test network that allow to specify a block delay (ganache for example) skipUnknownSigner?: boolean; // This options will prevent the call to throw if the signer for the `from` address is unavailbale.
 It will still display the information necessary to perform the tx.
-So instead of blocking the whole deployment flow, it will output all operation taht need to be done to finalise the deployment useCreate2? boolean | string; // if true use the create2 deployment with 0x000.. salt.
-If it is a string, the string will be used as the salt.
+So instead of blocking the whole deployment flow, it will output all operation taht need to be done to finalise the deployment deterministicAddress? boolean | string; // if true, it will deploy the contract at a deterministic address based on bytecode and constuctor arguments.
+The address will be the same across all network.
+It use create2 opcode for that, if it is a string, the string will be used as the salt.
 ```

 ## Deploying contracts that have libraries